 Finally, Microsoft’s financial strategic themes include growth, profitability and shareholder value.
 The company’s overall financial performance is summarised in its annual report and the record-breaking revenue achieved for fiscal year 2019 reflects successful application of the company’s strategic objectives using the balanced scorecard system.

 (d) According to Ware (2013), there are four stages of data visualisation which include data collection and storage, data pre-processing, graphics engine, and human visual and cognitive processing.
 In the first stage of data collection and storage, challenges faced by organisations like Microsoft may include not having the permission required from customers to collect and use their data, and the need to ensure compliance with international privacy laws and regulation.
 Data pre-processing in stage two is a tedious process, especially for big technological companies that deal with a variety of big data volume.
 Data scientists must be engaged to help verify data quality, and to select, format and clean the data collected.
-Next, the use of display hardware and graphics algorithms to product data visualisation on screen can also be capital intensive as domain experts that truly understand the business must be involved to help evaluate the results of data mining.
+Next, the use of display hardware and graphics algorithms to produce data visualisation on screen can also be capital intensive as domain experts that truly understand the business must be involved to help evaluate the results of data mining.
 Lastly, understanding the audience profile for whom the data is generated for is vital in the selection of modelling tools.
 As many graphical symbols are transient and tied to a local culture or application, culturally embedded aspects of visualisation persist and hence must be taken into consideration during the process of data visualisation.

 (e) The stock performance of Microsoft in comparison to NASDAQ Computer Index and S&P 500 Index was provided in page 9 of the annual report.
 It is interesting to note that the stock of Microsoft had outperformed that of NASDAQ Computer and S&P 500, especially from 2018 onwards.
 Microsoft’s stock performance reflects investors’ outlook and sentiments on the company’s future, hence the data presented in the line graph implied that investors were generally positive about Microsoft’s future performance, and believed that Microsoft’s growth will be stronger as compared with other competing technological companies included in the NASDAQ Computer Index.
 In addition, as the stock performance of NASDAQ Computer was better than that of S&P 500, we can also conclude that investors believed that growth in the digital and technology sector will outperform that of other industries going forward.
 The increase in stock price for Microsoft is good for the company as it provides a source of capital for the company to fund and expand their business.